-- Display famously challenged books such as In the Night Kitchen by Maurice Sendak, the Captain Underpants series by Dav Pilkey, and To Kill a Mockingbird by Harper Lee.
+- Display famously challenged books such as In the Night Kitchen by Maurice Sendak, the Captain Underpants series by Dav Pilkey, The Hunger Games by Suzanne Collins, and To Kill a Mockingbird by Harper Lee.
 Set up a message box where readers can submit notes with their thoughts about the titles and why they are valuable to readers.
 Add the messages to your display.

 - Give booktalks on favorite banned books — include where and why they were challenged, and explain what came of the challenges.